jpivarski-talks/2024-06-20-uscms-princeton-tutorial/README.md

-# Tutorial on columnar analysis at US-CMS on June 20, 2024
+# Tutorial on columnar analysis at US-CMS on June 20, 2024 at Princeton

 Click on this link: